 Day 2 & 3 – Nusa Penida

 Nusa Penida is the largest of all islands.
-To be honest, two days are not sufficient enough to see and experience all the things on this beautiful island but if you are on a tight schedule, you can cover almost all the important places just like we did.
+To be honest, two days are not sufficient enough to see and experience all the things that this beautiful island has to offer but if you are on a tight schedule, you can cover almost all the important places just like we did.